‘Brexit’ is a contraction of ‘British exit’, and it is the word used to define the UK’s departure from the EU.

 Brexit was a big talking point of the campaign, as was the NHS, childcare, the environment, taxation and spending.
 All of the main parties made commitments to increase spending, but they were divided over how much they would increase taxation.

 Result of the election announced – December 2019

 The election result was announced on 12 December 2019.
 The Conservatives won a majority of 80 seats, while Labour lost a few former party strongholds.
 The pound rallied on expectations of a Conservative win, which came from exit polls after voting stations closed.

 The result handed the Conservatives a solid mandate to pursue Boris Johnson’s Brexit deal, which he said he wanted to get passed through the Commons before Christmas 2019.

 MPs approve withdrawal agreement – December 2019

-Now, the UK is set to leave the EU on the departure deadline of 31 January 2020, after which a transition period will begin that is expected to last until 31 December 2020.
-The transition period allows time for UK and EU negotiators to attempt to ‘roll over’ any existing trade deals between the EU and other countries such as Canada, as well as for the UK and EU to strike up a trade deal of their own.
+The UK left the EU on 31 January 2020, initiating a transition period which will last until 31 December 2020.
+The transition period allows time for UK and EU negotiators to attempt to ‘roll over’ any existing trade deals between the EU and other countries, such as Canada, as well as for the UK and EU to strike up a trade deal of their own.